Dazcam/fetal_brain_snATACseq_V1_070222/README.md

 # Fetal brain snATACseq analyses (version 1)

 Initial approach was to run FC and GE snATACseq data together using ArchR.
-Much replicated code here that was optimised in version 2 (but some nice tid bits that may be useful in the future that we didn't use).
+Much replicated code here that is optimised in version 2 (but some nice tid bits that may be useful in the future that we didn't use).

 ***